 I mean I could call this recipe a braised cabbage but I won’t because I think braising takes longer.
 It is low and slow process.
 If you like cooked cabbage, check out my lazy cabbage rolls and cabbage rolls casserole recipes.

 I am working on other recipes for us like pumpkin brownies, dairy free yogurt and Thai wraps.
 Stay tuned.
 And Happy Thanksgiving to all my Canadian readers!
-I am not sure I will cook an entire turkey because money but pumpkin pie and brownies with organic ice cream are surely on the menu.
+I am not sure I will cook an entire turkey because money but clean pumpkin pie and black bean brownies recipe with organic ice cream are surely on the menu.
 I might just do some small turkey roast since it is just 4 of us and I don’t want to spend $70 on a free-range turkey.

 Have a great weekend!Print